Oliveringlebych/demoblaze-test-automation/README.md

 All tests will be run in Chrome.

-Tests can be by using the command.
+Tests can be run by using the command.

 mvn test